Modern Slavery Policy

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
-It constitutes SYNETIQ’s slavery and human trafficking statement for the financial year ending 29th February 2020.
+It constitutes SYNETIQ’s slavery and human trafficking statement for the financial period ending 1st January 2023.
 This statement covers the activities of SYNETIQ Ltd and the activities of those who form part of SYNETIQ’s supply chain for goods and services.

 SYNETIQ aims to identify and mitigate the risk of modern slavery in the following ways (but not limited to):